Livaa/PHP-Custom-Datatypes/README.md

 PHP Custom Datatypes
 -------------------

-- An oriented-object pattern to process the users inputs & to represent the data into your app.
+- An efficient oriented-object pattern to process the users inputs & to represent the data into your app.
 - Does avoid the duplication of your validation & normalization rules.
 - A clear view of all the data that traverse & compose your app, they are part of the app architecture !
 - Data integrity, data integrity and data integrity.